 It’s an emotional rollercoaster of a journey and if we can all help each other along the way it makes the journey that little bit more tolerable and helps us to find peace with what has happened to us much more quickly.

 Our telephone helpline is available on 020 7733 2653 if you feel you need to talk one-to-one to a sympathetic and understanding ear about your experience or to ask any questions.
-It is available on normal working weekdays from 10am to 4pm but we can also arrange evening and weekend calls or a call at a specific time convenient to you by emailing firstname.lastname@example.org.
+We provide a flexible call-back service to arrange a call at a convenient time and, if you are located in the UK, you can request this by leaving your details on the helpline number above, by emailing firstname.lastname@example.org or by completing the call-back form below.

 A reduced service may operate during busy holiday periods.
-When busy or if you call outside office hours, a 24 hour answering service is available for you to leave a message but you may find it easier to email us and one of our email team will be able to arrange a phone call or to answer your questions.
+A 24 hour answering service is available for you to leave a message but you may find it easier to email us and one of our email team will be able to arrange a phone call or answer your questions.

 Please note, we are not an emergency service.
 If you have a medical concern or feel you need to speak with someone urgently you should contact your doctor or other health care provider in the first instance.
 You can call the NHS Direct 111 service by dialling 111, contact your out of hours GP service or your normal surgery, or visit your local Accident and Emergency department (A&E).